 Truck accidents often leave those within the smaller passenger vehicle involved with life-altering harm.
 Our lawyers understand the range and the severity of damages that you can suffer in a truck accident.
 We will work hard to ensure that you get compensation for the full extent of your losses.
 Common damages that our lawyers see in truck accident claims include:

-● Disability and disfigurement.
 The injuries that a person suffers in a truck accident can be positively horrific.
 Some of the most severe injuries include amputation injuries, spinal cord injuries, and traumatic brain injuries.
-These can leave a person with permanent disability, as well as potential disfigurement.
+These can leave a person with a permanent disability, as well as potential disfigurement.

-● Loss of physical and cognitive abilities.
 Some injuries never fully heal.
-This can leave a person with a loss of physical abilities or/and cognitive abilities.
+Residual injuries and pain can leave a person with a loss of physical abilities or/and cognitive abilities.
 Not only can this impair one’s day-to-day activities, but it can also serve as a barrier to working in the future and earning an income.
 Our lawyers will advocate for your right to compensation for the full extent of your lost wages and future lost wages.

-● Property damages expenses.
-Finally, if you are hit by a large truck, this will probably total your vehicle .
+Finally, if a large truck strikes your vehicle, there’s a very good chance it will be totaled.
 This means that you have likely suffered thousands of dollars in property damage expenses in addition to your other losses.